 In Case of Emergency (ICE)

 Pre-programming your cell phone with the word "ICE" (In Case of Emergency) may save your life.
 This allows emergency responders and hospital personnel to obtain critical information about you and your medical care that could aid in your treatment.
-For more information on this program, click on In Case of Emergency or call the CCSD Fire Department at 927-6240.
+For more information on this program, call the CCSD Fire Department at 927-6240.

 When someone calls 911, they benefit from a mutual aid agreement that brings assistance from the CCSD Fire Department, California Department of Forestry, San Luis Obispo County Fire Department and Cambria Community Healthcare District.
 This coverage allows a 4-minute emergency response time to any location within the CCSD service area and ensures that the special needs of Cambria residents are addressed in the most effecient manner.
 The CCSD Fire Department is up-to-date on emergency medical response procedures and is equipped with oxygen, defibrillator units and basic life support equipment.
 The Department’s trained personnel can help stabilize an individual with breathing or cardiac problems until paramedics from the Cambria Community Healthcare District arrive Many of CCSD Fire fighters are trained certified Parametics in addition to being a firefighter EMT.

 In an area-wide emergency, assistance is provided by: